Alex-Nygaard/Book-Inventory/Week28/week28.md

 A set of rules and guidelines responsible for outlining the procedure for data exchanges between clients.

 ## Q4.
 Outline the role of the memory data register in the machine execution cycle.
 The memory data register is a buffer (where data can be stored temporarily) between the CPU and the RAM of the computer.
-It is located inside the processor.
+It is located inside the processor, and serves the purpose of allowing the processor and momory units to act independantly.

 ## Q5.
 A code for representing colours is used, where each colour is stored using 7 bits.
 State the number of different colours that can be represented.
+128 colors can be represented.
+(2^7)